danx-uoft/codeSTACKr/README.md

 - 🇨🇳 I was born and raised in China
 - 🇨🇦 I currently live in Canada
 - 🇺🇸 I used to live in the United States
-- 🏫 I'm a graduate student at the University of Toronto
+-
 ---

 <h1 align="left">My Life</h1>

+- 🏫 I'm a graduate student at the University of Toronto
 - 🌱 I’m currently learning 🏊 ⛷️ ⛸️ 🛼
+- 🏙️ I enjoy travelling
 - 👯 I’m looking to collaborate with other researchers
 - 🥅 2022 Goals: Learn more, write more, smile more
 - ⚡ Fun fact: I gain facical fat easily